-In this part of the Python programming tutorial, we will talk about introspection.
+In this tutorial, we will talk about introspection in Python.

 In computer programming, introspection is the ability to determine the type of an object at runtime.
 Python programming language has a large support of introspection.
 Everything in Python is an object.
 Every object in Python may have attributes and methods.
 By using introspection, we can dynamically inspect Python objects.